How to Become a Education Administrators, Postsecondary in Hawaii

 Obtain Hawaii licensure or certification

 Hawaii may require specific licensing or professional certification for education administrators, postsecondarys.
-Requirements vary by state — contact the Hawaii Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Hawaii Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Hawaii

-Hawaii employs 640 education administrators, postsecondaries.
+Hawaii employs 570 education administrators, postsecondaries.
+The highest concentrations are in Urban Honolulu.

 Education Administrators, Postsecondary salary range in Hawaii